Christian County EMA Director

 Send Message →

-Welcome to the Chris-Mont Emergency Management Agency (CMEMA) page.
-We are a consolidated EMA (Emergency Management Agency) program and we serve both Christian and Montgomery Counties.
+Welcome to the Christian County Emergency Management Agency (CEMA) page.
+We are a EMA (Emergency Management Agency) program and we serve Christian County.
 EMA was originally created as Civil Defense (CD) and later became known as Emergency Services and Disaster Agency (ESDA).
 The name of the department was changed to the Emergency Management Agency (EMA) in 2005 to more accurately reflect its responsibilities.
 The agency established within the County Governments is responsible for coordinating emergency and disaster mitigation, as well as preparedness, planning, response and recovery efforts of the Counties and its political subdivisions in conjunction with the State of Illinois, Federal Government, private organizations, businesses, and the public.
 Our EMA is comprised of many great EMA Volunteers from both counties.
-Our Volunteer Teams consist of:

 Incident management/Unified Command